 How much money can you make investing private money into real estate

 The rates private money lenders charge vary greatly depending on the relationship between the investors and the risk.
 The better the real estate investor is, the lower rate they can get on loans.
 I get private money from my sister and she is happy with a six percent interest rate.
 She knows I am good for the money, in fact she invests her son’s college money so I better be good for the money!

 I know another investor who is able to get private money loans at four percent.
 I think four percent and even six percent is a pretty low rate for private money.
 I have also seen investors willing to pay ten percent, eleven percent or even more for private money.
-If you are sure the investor you are lending to will pay you back, four percent may be a good return for investors used to .5 percent on a CD.
+If you are sure the investor you are lending to will pay you back, four percent may be a good return for investors used to half a percent on a CD.
 If you are an aggressive investor you may be willing to take more risk by investing with investors who will pay higher rates, but you do not know them personally.

 How do you know if the investor you are lending to is a good investor?

 If I were to give money to an investor I would want to see their past deals and current deals they are working on.
 I would want to know what they bought them for, what the costs are and what the projected sales price will be.
 I would also want to see past deals done and how much money was made.
 I would like to see as many financial statements as possible to see what kind of cash the investor has on hand and what their income is.
 Now, not every investor will provide this information, but it does hurt to ask!
 The better financial position an investor is in, the better chance they will pay you back.